 ^^ Back to top

+Sciatica is the name given to any sort of pain caused by irritation or compression of the sciatic nerve.
 The sciatic nerve is the longest nerve in your body.
 It runs from the back of your pelvis, through your buttocks, and all the way down both legs, ending at your feet.

 Causes of sciatica

-Read more about the causes of sciatica.
+Read more about treating sciatica.